JulienDrecq/pytoggl_get_timeentries/README.md

 Todo :
 ===================
-* test new smtplib and email smtplib improvements
+* test new smtplib auth (not fully tested) and maybe an email smtplib improvements